Todd 'Parney' Parnell stepping away from day-to-day role with Flying Squirrels

 "I feel so strongly about this guy and what he's done for the community," said Dennis Bickmeier, the executive director of the Henrico Sports and Entertainment Authority, and the president of Richmond Raceway 2011-22.

 Bickmeier, who's been in the sports management field for 33 years, spoke of Parnell's authenticity and engagement with all elements of the community.
-"It's not like anything I've seen in our profession," said Bickmeier.
+"It's not like anything I've seen in our profession," Bickmeier said.

 "You have people in organizations that are out front.
 I think he took 'out front' to another level ...
 And he genuinely cares.
-I can't emphasize that enough."
+I can't emphasize that enough," he said.

 Parnell said he reached a decision about this being the final year of his full-time association with the Flying Squirrels last fall, while at the beach with his family.
 When he told his two daughters his intention, they cried tears of happiness, Parnell said, because they were worried that his long hours would eventually cause a health problem.
 He said he is in good health.

-"For years and years in this business, I gave everything I had," said Parnell.
-"I always prayed to God that He would tell me when it was time for me to downshift.
+"For years and years in this business, I gave everything I had," Parnell said.
+"I always prayed to God that he would tell me when it was time for me to downshift.
 That day on the beach is when it happened for me."

 The Flying Squirrels under Parnell have annually been the leader, or among the top two, in the Eastern League in average home attendance, and they usually are among the top 15 in all of Minor League Baseball.